tewarid/tewarid.github.io/_posts/2010/2010-09-10-post-mortem-debugging-of-.net-applications-using-windbg.md

 * Task Manager

     Right click on a process and select _Create dump file_.
+32-bit Task Manager at %WINDIR%\SysWOW64\Taskmgr.exe should be used to dump memory of a 32-bit process.

 * WinDbg